 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.75% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The overall education level of New Cuyama is somewhat higher than in the average US city of 21.84%: 25.68% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, New Cuyama is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.68% of adults 25 and older in the town have at least a bachelor's degree.

 New Cuyama is an extremely ethnically-diverse town.
 The people who call New Cuyama home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in New Cuyama, accounting for 52.02% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of New Cuyama residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in New Cuyama include German, English, Irish, Czechoslovakian, and French.